Shelby Miller: Personal life

 Miller has three sisters.
-His step-father, Mitch, is a member of the Brownwood Fire Department in Miller's hometown.
-His grandfather, Charles "Chuck" Pruett was a decorated Army veteran who nurtured Miller's talent.
+His father, Mitch, is a member of the Brownwood Fire Department in Miller's hometown.
+His grandfather, Charles "Chuck" Pruett, was a decorated Army veteran who nurtured Miller's talent.

-Miller is married to Erika Romans.
-The two were wed on November 11, 2022 in Cabo.
+Miller is married to Michigan native Erika Romans, who played volleyball at Milford High School.
+The two were wed on November 11, 2022, in Cabo.
+In 2021, Miller's son Kyler was diagnosed with STXBP1 encephalopathy, a rare genetic disorder.